kkonkel23/Kailahs-Kreations/README.md

 # Kailahs Kreations
-* Woodburning art gallery website for my business that allows you to check my out work, leave reviews, leave inquiries, and find resources on learning to woodburn.
+* Woodburning art gallery website for my business that allows you to check my out work, leave reviews, email me inquiries, and find resources on learning to woodburn.

 ## Screenshots